Skip to content

 Specification

-This specification defines the authoritative protocol requirements for the Signal Gating Protocol (SGP): an executive-function layer for autonomous AI systems, expressed as four primitives — Signal, Gate, Channel, and Mesh.
+This specification defines the authoritative protocol requirements for the Signal Gating Protocol (SGP): agent-native signal orchestration for autonomous AI systems, expressed as four primitives: Signal, Gate, Agent, and Mesh.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC 2119] [RFC 8174] when, and only when, they appear in all capitals.